Provision of Personal Care Bill [HL]

 Overview

-This bill proposes to make personal care free for adults in England and Wales based on need, regardless of medical diagnosis.
-It mandates local authorities to provide this care to those ordinarily resident in, or present within, their area.
+This bill proposes to make personal care free for adults in England and Wales based on need, irrespective of medical diagnosis.
+It aims to ensure access to essential personal care services for all who require them, regardless of their ability to pay.

 Description

-The core of the bill lies in Clause 1: "Personal care provision".
-This clause legally obligates local authorities in England and Wales to provide free personal care to adults.
-Eligibility is determined solely by need, not a medical diagnosis.
-This applies to individuals ordinarily residing within the authority’s area, or those present but without a settled residence.
+The bill mandates that local authorities in England and Wales provide free personal care to adults.
+Eligibility is determined solely by need, eliminating the requirement for a specific medical diagnosis.
+This applies to individuals ordinarily resident within the authority's area or those present without a settled residence.

 Government Spending